whlu1/My-Semester-Projects/README.md

 # csp-portfolio
 Some coding projects completed in AP CSP 2024-2025

+#Project 1: create project

+This program helps the user choose what meal to eat.
+There are questions asked and depending on the user's input, the final choice will vary.
+- straightforward and easy to use
+- user friendly with clear instructions
+-
 #Project 1: headline

 This program collects user input and makes a story headline out of them.
 There are premade story outlines and the user only has to fill in the blanks.